 - Course Description

-A major portion of the course will be devoted to exploring the
+behavior.
+Most of the course will be devoted to exploring the

-consequences of the laws of thermodynamics, using ideal gases and other
+consequences of the laws of thermodynamics, using ideal gases and

 - Course Objectives

 At the end of this course, you should be able to

 - Apply the basic tools of calculus to concepts in chemistry.

 - Manipulate the gas laws to describe real and ideal gas behavior.